Aguascalientes Mexico Travel Guide

 Aguascalientes boasts a modern Central de Autobuses (Central Bus Station) with extensive connections throughout Mexico.

-Renting a car offers flexibility for exploring the region.
-Border crossing procedures and train services are not applicable for direct arrival at Aguascalientes.
+Renting a car gives you the freedom to explore the region.
+Border crossing information and train services are not applicable for direct arrival to Aguascalientes.

 Major highways, like MEX-45, are generally well-maintained.
 Secondary roads can differ in quality.
-Be aware of Topes (speed bumps), which are frequent and often unmarked.
+Be aware of Topes (speed bumps), which happen to be frequent and often unmarked.

 Aguascalientes is a landlocked state.
 Sea or river arrivals are not applicable.
 Passenger train services do not connect to Aguascalientes for tourism purposes; existing rail lines serve freight.